 If you are using a trust to bequeath assets to your heirs after your death, you may also want your trustees to understand how the rest of your estate is being managed, including whether you have a last will and testament and who is serving as executor of your will.

 Regardless of who you choose as successor trustee, you should notify them before you actually create the trust.
-Serving as a trustee can be a lot of work so it’s important that everyone understands what the job entails and is comfortable doing the job.
+Serving as a trustee can be a lot of work (they're even paid trustee fees) so it’s important that everyone understands what the job entails and is comfortable doing the job.
 A trustee is always allowed to refuse the role if they don't want to do it.

 Recession-proof your money.
 Get the free ebook.